Useful Links & FAQs

 Information on the economic and political climate in other countries.

 This Department regulates the aviation security environment.
-This link provides information on the latest Office of Transport Security developments and links to the Aviation Transport Security Act and Regulations.
+Aviation and Maritime Security (AMS) Division formerly the Office of Transport Security, is Australia’s security regulator for aviation, maritime and the offshore oil and gas industries.
 Visit the website for more information.

 The Australian Government has developed a traveller-friendly website, TravelSECURE, to help people navigate the security checks at the airport quickly and easily and to ensure they are adequately prepared for their trip.